franciscorichter/HGrM/README.md

-# rgm: Random Graphical Models for Network Analysis
+# rgm: Random Graphical Models for multivariate data from multiple environments

 `rgm` is an R package that implements state-of-the-art Random Graphical Models (RGM) for the analysis of complex network data.
 It excels in handling heterogeneous data across various environments, offering a powerful tool for exploring intricate network interactions and structural relationships.